-Polaryx Therapeutics Receives Both Rare Pediatric Disease and Orphan Drug Designations for the Treatment of Niemann Pick Disease Types A and B With PLX-300
+Polaryx Therapeutics Receives Both Rare Pediatric Disease and Orphan Drug Designations for the Treatment of Krabbe Disease With PLX-300

-PARAMUS, N.J., December 18, 2020 (Newswire.com) - Polaryx Therapeutics, Inc., a biotech company developing small molecule therapeutics for lysosomal storage disorders, announced today that it has received from the U.S. Food and Drug Administration (FDA) both Rare Pediatric Disease and Orphan Drug Designations for the treatment of Niemann Pick Disease Types A and B, known as Acid Sphingomyelinase Deficiency with PLX-300.
+PARAMUS, N.J., February 10, 2021 (Newswire.com) - Polaryx Therapeutics, Inc., a biotech company developing small molecule therapeutics for lysosomal storage disorders, announced today that it has received both Rare Pediatric Disease and Orphan Drug Designations for the treatment of Krabbe Disease (a.k.a.
+Globoid Cell Leukodystrophy) with PLX-300 from the U.S. Food and Drug Administration (FDA).

-Under the FDA's rare pediatric disease designation program, the FDA grants Rare Pediatric Disease designation for serious or life-threatening diseases affecting fewer than 200,000 patients aged from birth to 18 years in the US.
-If a new drug application (NDA) for PLX-300 is approved, the Company is eligible to receive a priority review voucher that may be sold or transferred.
+Under the FDA's rare pediatric disease designation program, the FDA grants the Rare Pediatric Disease Designation for serious or life-threatening diseases affecting fewer than 200,000 patients aged from birth to 18 years in the U.S. If a new drug application (NDA) for PLX-300 is approved, the Company is eligible to receive a priority review voucher that may be sold or transferred.
 In addition, the Company can receive the FDA's expedited review and approval process because Orphan Drug Designation has been granted to PLX-300 for Krabbe disease.

 Polaryx Therapeutics, Inc.

 PLX-300 is a novel, small molecule found in many plants as a deaminated product of phenylalanine.
-It is widely used as a spice or flavoring material for food.
+It is widely used as a spice or flavoring for food.
 It activates PPARα, which enhances production of transcription factor EB (TFEB).
 TFEB then binds to the promoter of genes involved in lysosome biogenesis and activates their production.
 PLX-300 also has additional activities that prevent lysosomal storage disease progression, such as reducing inflammation and preventing cell death (apoptosis).

 Hahn-Jun Lee, M.Sc., Ph.D.